ansys/pyansys-dev-guide/doc/source/how-to/packaging.rst

 This helps avoiding unexpected breakages when someone installs your project in an environment with older versions of dependencies.
-Rather than encountering obscure runtime errors or missing features, the version constraint will prevent your project to be installed.
+Rather than encountering obscure runtime errors or missing features, the version constraint prevents your project to be installed.
 It also helps to maintain clarity for long-term maintenance and simplifies debugging.